Hashir-Jamil/LongBox/LOG.md

     Hashir: Updated documentation, touched up presentation, improved some flawed test cases, increased test coverage in domain objects.
-    Eric: Hotfix for issue of improper comic book page navigation on recommendations panel when table columns are moved
+    Eric: Hotfix for issue of improper comic book page navigation on recommendations panel when table columns are moved Group (All Members): Finished all last minute submission pieces and touched up existing pieces.
+Submitted D2 and discussed presentation plan.